SungHyunShin/Broker/README.md

 - [ ] move things into more functions in server.js
 - [ ] add session affinity https://devcenter.heroku.com/articles/session-affinity
 - [ ] fix chip bugs such as going all in and lost chips
+- [ ] fix pot distribution to winners